Disability Advocacy Committee

 About

 The Disability Advocacy Committee (DAC) was established in 2013.
 As a subcommittee of the Diversity Council, the purpose of this committee is to serve as a think-tank for improving access, in its broadest sense, at the University of Virginia.
+Participation and membership in the DAC is voluntary and open to all.
 The committee strives to include all members of the university community in our initiatives.
 DAC initiatives include:

 Mission